-Another way to get high in Banff (no pun intended, this is Alberta, not BC) is to take the Banff Gondola.
+Another way to get high in Banff (no pun intended, this is Alberta after all, not BC) is to take the Banff Gondola.
 The gondola runs from the Banff Springs Hotel to the summit of Sulfur Mountain.
-The views from the mountaintop boardwalks are stunning.
-If you’re feeling active the trails back down to the bottom are beautiful.
+And the views from the mountaintop boardwalks are stunning.
+If you’re feeling active the trails back down to are a scenic stretch worth your time.

 After your hike back down the mountain you’ll be tired and tight.
 What better way than to finish the day and relax than a dip into the world famous Banff Mineral Hot Springs?

 The town of Banff and the immediate area hold tons of great attractions no doubt.
 However, the top sights to see around Banff are without question, Johnston Canyon, Moraine Lake & Lake Louise.

 I will caution potential travelers that visiting the ‘iconic’ spots in Banff National Park can be hectic.
 It’s best done before the tour buses start running –pre 9:00am− or once they finish for the evening –post 6:00pm−.
 Conveniently, this means you’ll be free to shoot sunrise and sunset without playing tourist pinball.
 During the day patience must be exercised.
 Typically taking a step back and waiting 10 minutes will let the next wave of bus bound tourists take their iPad selfies, return to the bus and leave.